isomerpages/govtech-stp/_vaccinated-travel-lane/conditions.md

 ---
 ### Conditions of the Vaccinated Travel Lane (VTL)

+Please note that holders of Long-Term Passes issued by the Ministry of Manpower (MOM) may be subject to additional conditions not listed below.

 <ol style="font-size:20px;">
 	<li style="font-size:20px; list-style-type:decimal;"> A Vaccinated Travel Pass (VTP) is valid for a single entry into Singapore.
 Such entry must be during the approved period stated in the VTP approval.</li>
   <li style="font-size:20px; list-style-type:decimal;"> A VTP holder must comply with the following conditions: